eemmikail/hotspot-manufacturers/Aketroniks.md

 ## Product Information (required)
 We are planning to use 64-bit A64 allwinner processor based board on product.
 The board is our custom design and amenable to changes.
 Besides this board has wifi, BT and ethernet capacity.
+We are using Linux OS for development and we are developing our custom kernel.
+We have our custom server for updating and controlling.
+We able to provide CMS-1 (customer manager system) and CMS-2 (content manager system) so the customers can change their product settings online.

+Hotspot: Bütün network ayarlarını yapabilen hotspot türü.
+Lightspot: Sadece veri aktarımı yapabilen hotspot türü. outdoor olabilmesi için suya, sıcağa dayanıklılık vs istiyorlar.

 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is it for indoor or outdoor?
 * Provide a brief description of what you're making.

 ## What is your approximate price point? (required)
+piyasa 500 dolar ile 1000 dolar arasında değişiyor.

 ## Please provide detailed hardware designs, including relevant parts (required)
 Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.